Why did I create Simple Mobile Tools

 Then, I want apps that are useful.
 I’m not interested in creating movies in a smartphone, drawing butterflies over photos, using their Email client or augmenting the reality.
 If I wanted to, I’d download an app for that myself.
 I know that some apps from Google have to be preinstalled, but that’s a different topic.
 If the device manufacturers stopped producing all that garbage and instead focused their manpower and money on applying patches faster, upgrading OS faster and supporting devices longer, I’d be willing to pay even more for them.
 That would make them more money than hoping that I’ll click that ad.
 Just let the market take care of the apps.

 So, this was my 2 cents on the topic.
-If you agree with my points, you should definitely check out our apps.
-There’s still a long way to go, but I’d love to hear your feedback at email@example.com.
+If you agree with my points, you should definitely check out my apps.
+There’s still a long way to go, but I’d love to hear your feedback at firstname.lastname@example.org.
 Don’t hesitate sending the negative ones too whatever they might be about.